rakun-lang/rakun/test/project_javascript/README.md

   - Specified in config.dependencies
 - Importing packages
   - Specified in config.dependencies
-- Compilation of Gleam code
+- Compilation of Rakun code
   - in src
   - in test
-- Importing Gleam src code into test
+- Importing Rakun src code into test

 These features are not tested yet